-- Policy's interest is in learning about the effectiveness of active mitigation, not how often wetland impacts are avoided. - The federal caucus does not suggest that this be prioritized at CMER or in the workplan; they recognize that there is no standardized approach to wetlands mitigation and that doing so is likely outside the Policy table. - Wetlands mitigation is on the MPS hold list.
-It was noted that this placeholder includes potential studies that might not be specific to wetlands mitigation, which Policy could choose to clarify at a later date.
+- Policy's interest is in learning about the effectiveness of active mitigation, not how often wetland impacts are avoided. - A caucus suggested that this be retained on the Hold List, but not be prioritized at CMER or in the workplan because they recognize that there is currently no standardized approach to wetlands mitigation and that defining such an approach currently appears to be in DNR's wheelhouse. - Wetlands mitigation is on the MPS hold list.
+It was noted that this placeholder list, which Policy could choose to clarify at a later date.